 Wear a hat.
 You should always wear a broad-brimmed hat that covers your face, ears and neck when in the sun.
 Most schools and daycare centres now insist that students wear hats when outside.

 Wear sunglasses.
 These should meet the Australian Standard to protect your eyes from sun damage.
+Large close-fitting wrap-around styles offer the best protection because they reduce glare and reflected UV radiation.

 Use sunscreen.
 Sunscreens with the widest range of UVA and UVB block are called broad-spectrum.
 UVB is more intense than UVA, but UVA can still burn.
 Pharmacists stock many brands of broad-spectrum sunscreens and Cancer Council shops have a wide range.
 You can choose between a physical sunscreen, a chemical sunscreen or a hybrid one – see below for the differences between them.
+Be careful to use enough sunscreen (follow instructions) and reapply as directed.

 Wear lip balm with an SPF.
 Protect your lips with special lip sunscreens.
 This will also protect you from the sun reactivating a cold sore on the lips.
 It is important that you reapply the lip balm frequently, as it tends to be licked off.